sergiofisio/sergiofisio/README.md

 - 💬 Ask me about **Javascript, HTML or CSS**

 - 📫 How to reach me **sergiobastosfisio@yahoo.com.br**

-- ⚡ Fun fact **I almost became a professional indoor soccer goalkeeper, in a game I had a serious knee injury which made me leave the courts professionally and made me become a physiotherapist.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">